This post may contain affiliate links and I earn a small commission from qualifying purchases. For more information please read my disclosure policy.

 Strong Antioxidant Action

-Hibiscus infusion is an excellent source of antioxidants, including anthocyanins of the polyphenol family, natural pigments that give the flower its beautiful red color.
+Hibiscus tea is an excellent source of antioxidants, including anthocyanins of the polyphenol family, natural pigments that give the flower its beautiful red color.

 These antioxidants make it possible to protect the cells of the body from the effect of free radicals, molecules that lead to premature aging of cells and the development of certain diseases related to aging: cancers, cirrhosis,